OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 This approach allows a single Application Server and Database Server to provide each customer with their own isolated set of computing resources.

-From the customer point of view looks like you have your own application, when, in fact, there is a single application that allows for some degree of customization between each customer.
+From the customer point of view, it looks like you have your own application, when, in fact, there is a single application that allows for some degree of customization between each customer.

 ![Illustration of a multi-tenant application serving two separate organizations, Office inc. and Bricks'r'us, with isolated Contacts and Opportunities.](images/build-multi-tenant-app_0.png "Multi-tenant Application Example")